Dr Emmeline Taylor

 - Dr Emmeline Taylor

-Dr. Emmeline Taylor is a criminologist in the Department of Sociology at City.
-She has completed empirical research in a number of areas including; surveillance and the societal impact of new technologies, armed robbery, domestic burglary, retail crime, crime and security in education, and several evaluations of criminal justice initiatives in England and Australia.
-Dr Taylor has published extensively across these topics, including the books Surveillance Schools (Palgrave, 2013, shortlisted for the British Society of Criminology annual book prize and the Surveillance Studies Network annual book prize in 2014), Surveillance Futures (Routledge, 2017, w/T. Rooney), The Handbook of School Discipline, Surveillance, and Punishment (Palgrave, forthcoming, w/J Deakin and A. Kupchik), and Such is Life: Armed Robbery, Cultural Mythscapes and Affective Transgression (forthcoming).
+Dr. Emmeline Taylor is a Reader in Criminology.
+She has completed empirical research in a number of areas including; surveillance and the societal impact of new technologies, armed robbery, residential burglary, retail crime, crime and security in education, and several evaluations of criminal justice initiatives in England and Australia.
+Dr Taylor has published extensively across these topics, including the books: Surveillance Schools (Palgrave, 2013); Surveillance Futures (Routledge, 2017, w/T. Rooney); The Palgrave International Handbook of School Discipline, Surveillance, and Social Control (Palgrave, 2018, w/J. Deakin and A. Kupchik); Armed Robbers: Identity, mythology and affective transgression in the Lucky Country (forthcoming, Oxford University Press); and, Crime, Deviance, and Society: A Sociological Introduction (Cambridge University Press, forthcoming, w/ A. Rodas et al.)

-Regularly consulted by the media, Emmeline has a strong and ongoing presence internationally.
-She has authored opinion pieces in national newspapers such as the Sydney Morning Herald and academic blogs, as well as having her work cited in high profile publications such as WIRED magazine, Forbes (India), The Guardian and The Telegraph (UK).
-She is often a guest on national radio shows including BBC Radio 2’s Thinking Allowed) and ABCs Late Night Live discussing issues related to crime, security and surveillance.
-In 2015 she won the Strategic Communications and Public Affairs ‘Close up Media Award for best Film Talent’ for a live-to-air interview on shop theft.
+Emmeline is a regular guest on national television and has had her research featured on many high profile shows including: The One Show (BBC1), Have I Got News For You (BBC1), Supermarket Secrets (BBC1), Daybreak (ITV), The Wright Stuff (ITV) and BBC Breakfast (BBC1).
+She has authored opinion pieces in national newspapers such as the Sydney Morning Herald and academic blogs, as well as having her work cited in mainstream publications such as WIRED magazine, Forbes, The Guardian and The Telegraph (UK).
+She is often a guest on national radio shows including BBC Radio 2’s Thinking Allowed and ABCs Late Night Live discussing issues related to crime, security and surveillance.

 Originally from Manchester, and a graduate of the University of Leeds, she has gained substantial experience in criminological research and teaching having been employed in the public, private and academic sectors, and on three continents.
-Dr Taylor joined the School of Arts and Social Sciences at City in 2017 having previously held positions at the Australian National University (Australia), Nanyang Technological University (Singapore), Greater Manchester Probation Trust (UK), the University of Salford and Perpetuity Research and Consultancy International (UK), She is an Associate of the Designing out Crime (DOC) research centre at the University of Technology, Sydney and has been a Visiting Researcher at the National University of Singapore and University College London.
+Dr Taylor joined the School of Arts and Social Sciences at City in 2017 having previously held positions at the Australian National University (Australia), Nanyang Technological University (Singapore), Greater Manchester Probation Trust (UK), the University of Salford, and Perpetuity Research and Consultancy International (UK), She was previously an Associate of the Designing out Crime (DOC) research centre at the University of Technology, Sydney and has been a Visiting Researcher at the National University of Singapore (NUS) and University College London UCL).

 Emmeline is Co-Director of the Surveillance Studies Network, and was formerly the elected state representative for the Australia and New Zealand Society of Criminology (ANZSOC).

-She is a member of the Editorial Board for the Security Journal (Palgrave), the International Advisory Board of the Australian & New Zealand Journal of Criminology, and the Advisory Board for Criminological Encounters.
+She is a member of the Editorial Board for Surveillance & Society, the Security Journal, the International Advisory Board of the Australian & New Zealand Journal of Criminology, the Advisory Board for Criminological Encounters, and on the judging panel for the Outstanding Security performance Awards (OSPAs).

 - Deasey, S., Smith, N., Forrest, C., Taylor, E. and Maslen, J. (Eds.), (2007).
 Authentic Artifice Cultures of the Real.
 ISBN 978-1-902496-49-8.